British Army other ranks rank insignia: Foot Guards

+In full dress, foot guards' chevrons are of double lace (abolished in the rest of the army in 1868) and are edged in dark blue, the facing colour of royal regiments.
+In no. 2 service dress, NCOs' chevrons and badges are brown on khaki (as opposed to white on khaki as in most regiments) and the crowns on the badges of warrant officers and NCOs are metal, except in the Grenadier Guards who wear all cloth insignia.
+NCOs in the Grenadier Guards also wear a grenade above their chevrons on no. 2 service dress, and Grenadier Guards colour sergeants and WO2s wear crossed swords above a grenade with their no. 2 service dress rank insignia.
+The Honourable Artillery Company has worn rank insignia and dress based on that of the Grenadier Guards since ordered by William IV in 1830, but they do not use the rank of guardsman.

 Household Cavalry

 The Household Cavalry maintains the old cavalry tradition of having no rank of sergeant, which was originally an infantry rank only.
-It has its own peculiar set of insignia and ranks with the following equivalents:
+It has its own peculiar set of insignia and ranks.

 Similarly, warrant officer appointments are different, with, for example, "regimental corporal major" being used in place of regimental sergeant major.
 Uniquely, NCOs and warrant officers of the Household Cavalry do not wear any insignia on their full dress uniforms (although officers do).
 Rank is indicated by a system of aiguillettes.

-Cavalry regiments
+Others

-In several cavalry regiments including the 1st The Queen's Dragoon Guards and the Queen's Royal Hussars, NCOs holding the rank of lance corporal wear two stripes.
+In several cavalry regiments, including the 1st The Queen's Dragoon Guards and the Queen's Royal Hussars, NCOs holding the rank of lance corporal wear two chevrons instead of one.
 Full corporals are distinguished by the addition of a cypher above their two stripes in dress uniforms.

-Staff sergeants in an appointment as squadron quartermaster sergeant in the cavalry, sometimes wear four stripes with a crown and are referred to as "sergeant major".
+Staff sergeants in an appointment as squadron quartermaster sergeant in the cavalry sometimes wear four stripes with a crown and are referred to as "sergeant major".
 The term "mister" is confined to WO2s.

+The Royal Artillery and Royal Horse Artillery also use the ranks lance bombardier and bombardier instead of lance corporal and corporal, while The Rifles use the spelling "serjeant" in place of "sergeant".